Kylyote/bootcamp-project-1/README.md

 4. Creating an account system where a user can log in and access information
 5. Adding more resources for the user to access such as links to park area websites, nearby attractions and vendors, and nearby emergency/general medical services etc.
 6. Add a library of resources for both new and experienced outdoor lovers with info such as what to take, how to be safe, and how to navigate, etc.
+7. Add ability to put exact location to more accurately find the closest outdoor locations

 ## Deployed Page URL